Don Panoz

-Donald Panoz (/ˈpeɪnoʊz/ PAY-nohz or /ˈpɑːnoʊz/ PAH-nohz; February 13, 1935 – September 11, 2018) was an American entrepreneur who founded various pharmaceutical companies.
+Donald Panoz (/ˈpeɪnoʊz/ PAY-nohz or /ˈpɑːnoʊz/ PAH-nohz; February 13, 1935 – September 11, 2018) was an American entrepreneur who founded two pharmaceutical companies.

 Early life

 Panoz was an Italian-American.
 His father, Eugene Panunzio, immigrated to the United States from Avezzano, Italy in the 1900s.
 Eugene, who shortened his surname from the original Panunzio to Panoz, was a champion featherweight boxer.

 Panoz attended Greenbrier Military School in Lewisburg, West Virginia, where he met Nancy, whom he would later marry.
 The two served in Japan with the United States Army, then moved to Pittsburgh upon their return to the United States.

 Business career

 Panoz operated two drug stores in Pittsburgh while studying business at Duquesne University.
 In 1961, Panoz and Milan Puskar formed Milan Pharmaceuticals (which would later be renamed Mylan) in White Sulphur Springs, West Virginia.
 While head of this company, Panoz headed a research group that invented time-release medication through a transdermal patch, known most commonly in today's market for its nicotine application.

 Panoz left Mylan in 1969 when the company refused to develop the patch, and subsequently moved the family to Ireland where he formed Élan Corporation.
-This company has since become an industry leader in drug delivery products and technology, continues to hold the worldwide patent for the nicotine patch, and was the first Irish company to be publicly listed in the U.S. stock market.
+This company (now defunct) was an industry leader in drug delivery products and technology, and was the first Irish company to be publicly listed in the U.S. stock market.
 Panoz gradually reduced his stakes in the company, and it was bought by Perrigo in 2013.

 Don and Nancy Panoz founded Château Élan Winery & Resort in Braselton, Georgia, in 1992.
-At the time of Don's death on 2018 the couple still owned the resort, which has since grown to 3500 acre.
+At the time of Don's death in 2018 the couple still owned the resort, which has since grown to 3500 acre.
 The Panozes sold a portion of their businesses to three partners in 2004.
 Similarly in Patterson, California, 35 miles east of San Jose, the Panozes developed Diablo Grande gated community and the Diablo Grande Winery and Resort, which was sold In 2005; and later they founded the St. Andrews Bay Resort and Spa in Scotland.
 This venue has since been sold and is now managed by Fairmont Hotels and Resorts as the Fairmont St Andrews.
 These venues feature golf course designs and collaborations from Bruce Devlin, Denis Griffiths, Jack Nicklaus, Gene Sarazen, and Sam Torrance.

 He was also the co-Founder and chairman of a water pollution control firm, HydroMentia, and was the Chairman of the Board of Directors for the Norcross, GA based indoor LED display manufacturer, NanoLumens.